Ahkter v Khan: Context

 The Marriage Act 1949 and Matrimonial Causes Act 1973 set out conditions for a marriage ceremony to be recognized as valid, void, voidable or outside the Marriage Acts.
 A valid marriage satisfies all the conditions in the Marriage Acts; the parties may benefit from all the legal consequences such as equitable division of property and pension sharing.
 A void marriage fails one of the 'essential requirements' in the Marriage Act; a decree of nullity can be granted which allows the parties to get the same financial remedies as on divorce.
 A voidable marriage is one that can be annulled at the option of one of the parties if one of the grounds are met.
-A 'non-marriage' is outside the Marriage Acts, with the parties treated as cohabiting couples.
+A 'non-marriage' is outside the Marriage Acts, with the parties treated as a cohabiting couple.

 Facts

 Mrs. Ahkter and Mr. Khan had taken part in an Islamic marriage ceremony at a London restaurant in 1998.
 It was common ground that the ceremony did not meet the requirements of the Marriage Act 1949 and therefore was not a valid marriage.
 Knowing that, they had intended to follow it with a civil ceremony compliant with English law.
 However, no such ceremony was performed, despite Mrs. Ahkter pressing for one.
 The couple subsequently had three children, and the wife petitioned for divorce in 2016.
 The "husband" defended, and the Attorney General intervened in the proceedings.

 The issue was whether the 1998 ceremony created a "non-marriage" (which Mr. Khan and the Attorney General argued), or whether it created a void marriage in respect of which a decree of nullity could be pronounced, thereby entitling the wife to apply for financial remedy orders, which Mrs. Ahkter argued.
 There were therefore two questions: (1) whether there were ceremonies which could create "non-marriages"; (2) if there were, whether the 1998 ceremony created a non-marriage or a void marriage.